Musketeer-Liu/Cuisine_Prediction_Machine/DESIGN.md

 6. Colorful Printing in Terminal with Fore Package
 7. Give a better form input data reading mechanism -- separated by comma
 8. Provide Ingredients List onto Menu Page
-9. Setup FLASK_ENV as development and provide choice based on this
+9. Setup FLASK_ENV with developing and production option in config.py for smaller and whole dataset test.